GregValiant/GV-PostProcessors/prusa scripts/README.md

 As I work on these I update the Git page.
 The versions here should work as intended.
 Since I am a one-man-band there may be bugs that I did not catch.
 Let me know if there are issues with the post processors.

 PLEASE NOTE:
-    These post-processors are "python scripts" and Python must be installed on your computer.
+- These post-processors are "python scripts" and Python must be installed on your computer.
-	"GregValiants_AddLayerNumbers" must be run first in order for the other scripts to work (they will search for Layer Numbers).
-In both Prusa and Orca, the post processors need to be entered into the "Output Options" "Post-processing scripts" text box in this manner:
+- "GregValiants_AddLayerNumbers" must be run first in order for the other scripts to work (they will search for Layer Numbers).
+In both Prusa and Orca, the post processors need to be entered into the "Output Options" "Post-processing scripts" text box in this manner...
 "C:\Users\grego\AppData\Local\Programs\Python\Python313\python.exe" "C:\Users\grego\Documents\Creality\PrusaScripts\GregValiants_AddLayerNumbers.py";
 The quotation marks are necessary on my installtion of Windows 10 Pro.
 The first part of the line is the path and file name for "python.exe" on your computer. then a "space" character.
 The second part is the path and file name of the post-processor followed by a semi-colon Each post-processor requires the same form and must be separate.
-For multiple post-processors the "Post-processing scripts" textbox would look something like this:
+For multiple post-processors the "Post-processing scripts" textbox would look something like this...
 -------------
 "C:\Users\grego\AppData\Local\Programs\Python\Python313\python.exe" "C:\Users\grego\Documents\Creality\PrusaScripts\GregValiants_AddLayerNumbers.py";
 "C:\Users\grego\AppData\Local\Programs\Python\Python313\python.exe" "C:\Users\grego\Documents\Creality\PrusaScripts\GregValiants_SearchAndReplace.py";